monotykamary/ollama-auth/README.md

-Here's an updated README that includes information about the new code and environment variables, with backticks removed:

 # Docker Image for Ollama Service with Basic Auth using Caddy Server

-This project provides a Docker image that runs the Ollama service with basic authentication using the Caddy server.
+This project provides a Docker image that runs the Ollama service with basic authentication using the Caddy server, specialized for Fly.io.
 The image is designed to be easy to use, with a simple command to get started.
 The basic authentication credentials can be set using environment variables when running the Docker container.

 ## Usage: